-Phoenix Heroes is a community interest company (CIC) in Britain, established as a veteran non-profit organization to provide support to British servicemen and women who are suffering from Post Traumatic Stress Disorder (PTSD) and other health problems especially mental.
+Phoenix Heroes is a community interest company (CIC) in Britain, established as a veteran non-profit organisation to provide support to British servicemen and women who are suffering from Post Traumatic Stress Disorder (PTSD), Homelessness and other health-related issues.

 The organisation was established upon the premise that veterans on behalf of the government fulfill the duty of protection and security and in doing so, they deserve to be treated fairly and rewarded and not neglected as the case is.

 The thing about being a soldier is that if you make it through serving in the armed forces and retire or quit in one piece, getting a life afterward or returning to your old one isn’t always easy, and then there’s the issue of disturbing mental conditions associated with the experience of being a soldier.

 The founder and CEO of phoenix hero is an ex-serviceman himself, Gary Stockton, having been in the army almost all his life and in the British Royal Logistic Corps for 22 years, Gary has led and coordinated logistics activity for the United Kingdom forces on very large scales and then he also left the force at the end of a successful military career.

 At this point, we can all agree that he has full knowledge and has experienced firsthand how difficult the transition is.